AntiMach/osu-receptor/README.md

 ## The skin.txt
 This is a sequence of commands for creating skin elements automatically, including scaling images and defining some skin properties.

+## General syntax
+Every line is considered a `command`, except empty lines, and anything after a double forward slash (`//`) is ignored, and is therefore considered a comment.

-## Notefield settings
+## Arguments
+Arguments are pieces of text separated by spaces, or by lines if between curly braces (`{ }`), and have the following types:
+- `[required argument]`: This is a required argument, you must fill it out for the command to work.
+- `<optional argument>`: This is an optional argument, you're not obliged to fill it for the command to work.
+- `*<argument list>`: This is an argument list, can be any number of arguments.

+You can also make use of multiline arguments, which separate arguments by lines, if you write a command like this:
 ```
-settings [hide marvelous] [center] [screen ratio] {
-    ...
-    extra config lines
-    ...
+command *<inline arguments> {
+    *<multiline arguments>
 }
 ```
-- `[hidden marvelous : yes/no]`: If the marvelous judgement should be hidden.
+Each argument can now contain spaces, and is useful for clearer use of commands.

+# Commands

+## Notefield settings
+`settings [center] [screen ratio] *<extra ini options>`
 - `[center : yes/no]`: If the note field should be centered or not.
 - `[screen ratio : expr]`: An expression representing the screen ratio you're playing at.
 Usual value is `16:9`.
-- `<extra config lines : text>`: Optional.
+- `*<extra ini options : text>`: Optional.
 Any extra config lines you consider necessary to add to every generated key layout.
+Any osu element that is replaced by `blank` is hidden in game.

 ## Set component types
 `component [name] [type] [redirect]`